CPAP Alternatives: Sleep Apnea Treatment Without CPAP

 To qualify for insurance coverage for your OSA treatment, CPAP machine, or other devices (like a portable oxygen concentrator for supplemental oxygen therapy during the day), you’ll need an official sleep apnea diagnosis and a prescription from your doctor.
 If treatment or therapy is deemed medically necessary, your health insurance should provide some amount of coverage.
 Private insurance varies by plan, and Medicaid coverage varies by state.
 Talk to a representative with your health insurance company to confirm coverage and to find out whether there are any limitations for coverage.

 Medicare coverage depends on the treatment type.
-Medicare Part B covers durable medical equipment Medical equipment expected to last at least three years, prescribed for in-home use for a medical reason (DME) if it’s prescribed by a healthcare provider.
+Medicare Part B covers durable medical equipment Medical equipment expected to last at least three years, prescribed for in-home use for a medical reason (DME) if it’s prescribed by a health care provider.
 To learn more, read our guide to Medicare coverage for CPAP machines and supplies.

 Table 1, Comparison of CPAP vs. other therapies